KristinaRiemer/collaborative-tools/collaborative_tools_ms.md

 ##References
 Ram, K. 2013.
 Git can facilitate greater reproducibility and increased transparency in science; http://www.biomedcentral.com/content/pdf/1751-0473-8-7.pdf ; http://informint.blogspot.com/2013/05/git-can-facilitate-greater.html

+Abramo, G., et al. 2009.
+Research collaboration and productivity: is there a correlation?
+High Education 57: 155 - 171.

+Adams, J.D., et al. 2005.
+Scientific teams and institutional collaborations: Evidence from U.S. universities, 1981-1999.
+Research Policy 34: 259-285.

+Fichter, D. 2005.
+The many forms of E-collaboration: blogs, wikis, portals, groupware, discussion boards, and instant messaging.
+Online.

+Honeycutt, C., and S.C.
+Herring.
+2009.
+Beyond Microblogging: Conversation and Collaboration via Twitter.
+Proceddings of the 42nd Hawaii International Conference on System Sciences.

+Iorio, J., et al. 2011.
+Factors impacting usage patterns of collaborative tools designed to support global virtual design project networks.
+Journal of Information Technology in Construction.
+This paper identifies several factors impacting tool usage in collaboration, including "the simplicity of the tool, whether the tool promotes group cohesion, the emergent need for the tools", which may be incorporated into the evaluation section.

 ?Slides 13-17,22 include some specific tools that aid in collaboration; they also included time to learn how to use tools